m6io/react-formgen/packages/core/README.md

 - `useFormContext`: Hook to access the form context.
 - `useFormDataAtPath`: Hook to get and set form data at a specific path.
 - `useErrorsAtPath`: Hook to get errors at a specific path.
-- `useArrayFieldset`: Hook for array manipulation (add, remove, move items).
+- `useArrayTemplate`: Hook for array manipulation (add, remove, move items).
+- `useTemplates`: Hook to access the templates.
+- `useRenderTemplate`: Hook to access the render template component.
+- `Form`: A generalized Form component for rendering forms.

 ### `FormState<S, E>`